sparks-baird/mat_discover/README.md

 <sup>Bulk modulus values overlaid on DensMAP densities (cropped).</sup>

 We describe the DiSCoVeR algorithm, how to install `mat_discover`, basic usage (e.g.
-`fit`/`predict` custom or built-in datasets).
+`fit`/`predict`, custom or built-in datasets, adaptive design).
 Interactive plots for several types of Pareto front plots can be found [here](https://mat-discover.readthedocs.io/en/latest/figures.html).
 We also describe how to contribute, what to do if you run into bugs or have questions, and citation information.